 Arbitration?
 Where early agreement is not possible there will be the question of whether it is prohibitively expensive to take the case to court for a final decision.
 At Family Law in Partnership we have built a model that relies on arbitration to streamline the process and ensure early and affordable decisions.
 This can be through Family Law in Partnership acting and presenting your case to an arbitrator appointed from a select panel by you appointing one of Family Law in Partnership’s arbitrators to assist in settling your dispute.
 You do not need to be represented to bring your case to an arbitrator.

 Litigation Technical cases are hard to take through the court without professional support.
 In some cases, it may work for us to operate in a partnership arrangement where representation is given only at crucial points in the process.
-Currently it is hard to secure an order for a contribution to costs even if your case is successful, so a careful assessment will need to be made and only reasonably clear cases involving significant enough sums should be pursued.
+Currently it is hard to secure an order for a contribution to costs even if your case is successful, so a careful assessment will need to be made and generally only reasonably clear cases involving significant enough sums should be pursued.
 Do note, that the fast track process operates for such cases – so even within the court process there is a better chance of an early conclusion to any application than perhaps was possible with the earlier order.

 Family Law in Partnership has great experience in helping to manage these difficult cases.
 We have a specialist team dedicated to maintenance payment variation applications.